Updated for 2015.

 Pay – The Minimum Wage

-There are different Minimum Wage rates for different age groups of workers – see our main NMW Guide for details.
+There are different Minimum Wage rates for different age groups of workers – see our main NMW Guide for full details.
+We have updated this Guide to take into account new National Minimum Wage Regulations that came into force on 6th April 2015.

 The National Minimum wage must be paid for all the time when you are:

-- At work when required to be working (even if work is not possible)
+- At work when required to be working (even if work is not possible because for example, machinery breaks down, materials have not arrived, work is not available).

-- Travelling on business during normal working hours – you should be paid for all travel time in connection with your job (not from your home to work) including travelling time from one assignment/client, except if you are on a rest break.
+- Travelling on business during normal working hours – you should be paid for all travel time in connection with your job (not from your home to work) including travelling time from one assignment/client, waiting for public transport connections, waiting to collect goods or start a job and travelling from work to training (not travel from home to training), except if you are on a rest break.
 This includes time waiting to meet someone in connection with your work.
 If you need information on mileage allowances then please look at the HMRC website here.
 If you are paid less than the tax-free mileage amount, you are entitled to Mileage Allowance Relief.
 This means that if your employer pays you less than the maximum rate per mile for work journeys, you will be entitled to additional tax relief.
 You can fill in form P87 ‘Tax relief for expenses of employment’ which is on this link.

-- If you are employed on ‘time work’ (you are paid an hourly rate in relation to the time you work and your hours may vary) – Government guidance says that you should receive the NMW for all the time when you are at work and awake for the purpose of working during ‘sleeping time’ (by arrangement with your Employer, you sleep at or near your place of work and you are provided with suitable facilities for you to do so).
+- If you are employed on ‘time work’ (you are paid an hourly rate in relation to the time you work and your hours may vary) – Government guidance says that you should receive the NMW for all the time when you are at work working (excluding rest breaks); or at work and available for work; or required to be available for work on standby or on-call at or near your place of work and working; or awake for the purpose of working during ‘sleeping time’ (by arrangement with your Employer, you sleep at or near your place of work and you are provided with suitable facilities for you to do so).
 At the end of December 2013, an important case Whittlestone v BJP Home Support Ltd confirmed that employees who are engaged on ‘time work’ who are required to ‘sleep over’ at a specified location as part of their work are entitled to be paid the NMW for all those hours, regardless of whether their sleep was interrupted by work or not – details are available in our new Guide here.

 - If you are employed in ‘unmeasured work’, so you work when required to work and there are no specified hours, carrying out contractual duties for a flat rate, e.g. a home carer who lives and works in a clients home before having a break and receives a one-off, flat rate payment.
+Or where there are certain tasks to be done but no specified hours of times when these tasks must be done.
 Determining for what hours you should receive the NMW is difficult unless you are employed on a ‘daily average hours agreement’, which is an agreement in writing between a worker and an employer which determines the average daily number of hours the worker is likely to spend on their duties – and for these hours the NMW should be paid.
 Workers who have entered into a ‘daily hours agreement’ do not have to be paid the minimum wage for each hour worked, but they must be paid the minimum wage, on average, for the time worked in their pay ‘reference’ period.
 This ‘reference’ period is the period of time a worker’s wage is actually calculated, e.g. on a weekly or monthly basis, but cannot be longer than one calendar month.
 Alternatively, where a worker has not entered into a ‘daily hours agreement’ but is employed in unmeasured work, their employer must record the hours they work during the pay reference period, and pay them for every hour worked.

 - Agency Workers and HomeWorkers are expressly covered by the NMW Regulations.